-Chances are that from the time you wake up, your brain is engaged.
+The chances are that your brain is engaged from the time you wake up.
 While this can be useful, it can also slow down the creative process.
 Make some time every day to disengage.
-Go for a walk in the woods or park, visit an art museum, meditate, etc.
+Go for a walk in the woods or park, visit an art museum, or meditate.

 Use a Calendar or Planner

-By blocking off time and sticking to a schedule, you’re taking control of your time.
+You’re taking control of your time by blocking off time and sticking to a schedule.
 Yes, meetings and appointments should be on there, but so should time for focused work, breaks, rest, etc. This also helps others in planning meetings.
-If you show as “busy,” you’re less likely to get a meeting invite for a time when you need to focus on work to meet an important deadline.
+For example, if you show as “busy,” you’re less likely to get a meeting invite for a time when you need to focus on work to meet an important deadline.

 Plan to arrive early.
 That way, if you’re “late,” you’re actually on time—ditto with meeting deadlines.